tools.toolSearch.

 E2E validation

-The QA Lab gateway scenario proves both paths with the OpenClaw runtime:- Direct mode can call the fake plugin tool.
+The QA Lab gateway scenario proves all three paths with the OpenClaw runtime:- Direct mode can call the fake plugin tool.

 - Tool Search can call the same fake plugin tool.